juanvel4000/arcabox/README.md

 Arcabox is a tool to manage Arch Linux Containers easily

-It is very small and is written in bash
+It is very small and is written in Shell script

 ## Installation
 ### Dependencies